ChrisThoung/fsic-archive/doc/source/solve.rst

 128.43  37.33  38.00  28.72  49.73
 131.71  38.28  39.14  29.22  51.02
 ======  =====  =====  =====  =====

+It is not necessary for the data to cover the entirety of the model span (allowing the user to alter the span of the solution period without necessarily having to extend the dataset).
+However, depending on the model specification, values may be necessary to achieve a (plausible) solution.

 Having saved an input file to, for example, ``data.csv``, the model can be solved from the command line using these data as follows::